minwenmao/DynamicTitans.github.io/_certificate/certificate.md

 ---
 caption: #what displays in the portfolio grid:
-  title: Overperformed
+  title: Birth Certificate
-  subtitle: Dazzling Fireworks
+  subtitle: Dadaset
-  thumbnail: assets\img\intro\over.png
+  thumbnail: assets\img\certificate.png

 #what displays when the item is clicked:
-title: Overperformed
+title: Birth Certificate
 subtitle:
-image:  assets\img\intro\over.png #main image, can be a link or a file in assets/img/portfolio
+image: #main image, can be a link or a file in assets/img/portfolio
 alt:

 ---